 On July 17, 2008, Vitae changed its name to Vitae Foundation and refined its mission statement to, “encourage a culture of life through mass media.”

-Today (2010), Vitae Foundation has had a media presence in 77 major media markets in 29 states and 16 countries.
+Currently, the Vitae Foundation has had a media presence in 99 major media markets and 17 countries.
 Vitae’s media strategies now include TV, radio, Internet, mobile, print and out-of-home marketing.
-See Results.